AleRabo/Better-RP/README.md

 # Better RP
- This exiled plugin make better the RolePlay
+This exiled plugin includes useful features that can improve the RP server experience.

 Some cool features of this plugin:

-- Elevator can be broken
+- Elevator have a configurable chance to be broken
-- There are some hints that should represent the player's thoughts
+- Hints that should represent the player's thoughts while doing certain actions
-- A damage indicator
+- A damage indicator showing how much damage is dealt to players
 - If you are MTF you can cuff SCPS
-- A starting cassie that say which scp breach containment
+- A starting cassie announcement saying a containment breach has occured